TIMOTHY

 Association for Public Opinion Research Conference held in Nashville,

-more complex set of questions was asked of each
+complex set of questions was asked about each household which included learning

-numbers were being used for.
-This paper compares the results of these questions
+more about what these additional phone numbers were being used for.
+This paper

-with other large RDD studies, with earlier rounds of NSAF, and discusses the
+compares the results of these questions with other large RDD studies, with earlier

-impact these questions have on the probability of selection adjustments.
+probability of selection adjustments.

 "Using a Short Follow-up Survey to